DecafSunrise/SuperNER/README.md

 Named Entity Recognition (NER) is a super powerful, cool NLP technique to identiy **People, Places, and Things** in free text.
 The downside is that these models aren't always perfect.
 To get around that, we can set up an *ensemble* of weak predictors to create a stronger predictor.

-More specifically, I've created API endpoints for SpaCy NER and Flair NER that you can easily bash raw text against, to start building a more structured corpus of data.
+## Use:
+- **Python Scripts**: Drop the SpacyNER.py and FlairNER.py in your working directory, install the requirements, and import whatever you want to use!
+- **API in Docker**: Follow the directions below to build and run the docker image, and then use your programming language of choice to bash text against the appropriate endpoints.

-## Build the Dockerfile
+## Build the Dockerfile:
 In a terminal,
 1. Clone this repo
 2. Type `docker build -t superner:0.1 .`